Residual surface charge mediated near-field radiative energy transfer: A topological insulator analog: Conclusion

 In summary, we have studied the effect of residual charges on the NFRET between two nanoparticles and two planar slabs made of SiC.
-The residual charges on the nanoparticles and slabs give rise to an additional charge-induced resonant mode in the low-frequency infrared range.
+The residual charges on the nanoparticles and slabs result the common host object into an analog of the topological insulator and thus give rise to an additional surface-charge-induced resonant mode in the low-frequency infrared range.
 This mode provides a new heat flux channel enhancing the NFRET.
-For temperatures as low as 10 K as considered for the two slabs the Planck window matches well with the charge-induced mode resonance resulting in a giant charge-induced enhancement of three orders of magnitude at $d = 100\,{\rm nm}$.
-Consequently, for temperatures around room temperature as considered for the nanoparticles, the Planck window is far away from the low-frequency charge-induced mode, which accounts for a much weaker residual charge effect on NFRET with an enhancement factor of 2.5.
-Furthermore, for temperatures larger than 200K we find that the NFRET is rather inhibited than enhanced due to the surface-charge effect.
-These observations pave the way for understanding NFRET between nanostructures under extreme electromagnetic conditions like in colloid solutions and lunar dusts or in nanostructures like MEMS/NEMS where residual charges are unavoidable.
+For temperatures as low as 10 K as considered for the two slabs the Planck window matches well with the surface-charge-induced mode resonance resulting in a giant surface-charge-induced enhancement of three orders of magnitude at $d = 100\,{\rm nm}$.
+Consequently, for temperatures around room temperature as considered for the nanoparticles, the Planck window is far away from the low-frequency surface-charge-induced mode, which accounts for a much weaker residual charge effect on NFRET with an enhancement factor of 2.5.
+Furthermore, for high temperatures where the corresponding thermal Planck window is far away from the surface-charge-induced modes and the Fr\"{o}hlich resonance dominates the heat transfer rather the surface-charge-induced resonance, we find that the NFRET is rather inhibited than enhanced due to the surface-charge effect.
+These observations provide an alternative way to modulate NFRET between nanostructures composed of only common trivial materials by constructing the topological insulator analog through applying the residual charges.
+Since residual surface charges can exist in micro- and nano-systems like NEMS/MEMS, our results offer new insight on understanding and modulating heat transfer in nano-systems.